September is National Life Insurance Month

 September is National Life Insurance Month.
 A family really cannot do without life insurance.
 Being young is the best time to buy life insurance.
 The younger you are the less you will pay.

 Listening to people as they explain how they and their families were catapulted into poverty after the tragic loss of a loved one made me realize that too many people are not protected.
 Many people do not have enough coverage.
 Those that have company provided or subsidized insurance lose that insurance when they leave that organization.
+If that coverage is offered after employment, the cost of the monthly premium is usually substantially higher.
 Some lose employer life insurance as the result of a merger or buy-out of a company.
 Some lose employer life insurance when they retire.
-You need to buy a life policy that you control, as long as you pay the premiums you will have that policy for life.
+You need to buy a life policy that you control.
+As long as you pay the premiums you will have that policy for life.

-If employees had invested in life insurance individually, the policy is active as long as the premiums are paid.
+While it sounds like a good deal to buy life insurance through your employer because the monthly cost is low, the reality is that if you buy your own life insurance, the policy is active as long as the premiums are paid.
+You will want to make sure the monthly premiums are locked into the same premium regardless of your age.
 Buying life insurance when you are young is the best premium you can get.
 Some life policies accumulate cash value.
 Some life policies allow you to borrow loans from the cash value.
 Some allow for inclusions or "Riders" that include double indemnity, long-term care and home health care additions.
 Some policies easily convert into income generating vehicles to supplement your retirement income.
-In some cases it may be the only income.
+In some cases, it may be the only income.

 Today there are plans that can be tailored to the needs of most individuals and families.
 There are many plans that fit even the tightest budget.
 The average funeral cost is between $8,000.00 and $12,000.00.
 Cremation is also costly.
-The average Cremation with a memorial service is $3,250.00 and higher.
-The average Direct Cremation is $1500.00 to $3,000.00.
+The average Cremation with a memorial service is $7,000.00 and higher.
 The funeral costs are in addition to any medical costs associated with a sudden death.
-Many times the cost to replace the financial contribution or the reliance of a lost one has a value most do not equate in their calculations.
-A stay-at-home spouse has a monetary value.
-A relative that is a care taker has a monetary value.
-If and when the loss of that spouse or caretaker happens the cost to replace their monetary value can be quite steep.
+Many times, the cost to replace the financial contribution or the reliance of a lost spouse or caregiver has a value most do not equate in their calculations.
+A stay-at-home spouse has monetary value.
+A relative that is a caretaker has a monetary value.
+A family business has financial loss when any working member passes away.
+When the loss of that spouse or caretaker happens, the cost to replace their monetary value can be quite steep.
 The cost to replace their companionship is priceless.
 The legal system can take years if a settlement is even a possibility.
 Add children and elderly relatives to the equation and the financial cost needed increases substantially.

 A family really cannot do without life insurance.
 Being young really is the best time to buy life insurance.
 The younger you are the less you will pay.
 Locking in a premium at a young age is a smart choice.